dksin077/Kubeweek-challenge/Kubeweek-challenge/Monday/ComponentDetails.md

 ## Kubernetes  Components Details
 ### MasterNode or Control Plane:-
 - The master node is the control plane of Kubernetes.
 It is responsible for managing the state of the cluster, scheduling and deploying applications, and scaling them as needed.
-The master node consists of several components, including.
+The master node consists of several components.

 ### Master Node Components::
 #### APIServer:-